Why choose this degree?

 Registration and enrolment

-Once we receive your application form and supporting documents, we will assess your application and if successful, we will issue you an acceptance letter and a fee statement detailing your enrolment date, programme cost and duration.
+Once we receive your fully completed application form and supporting documents, we will assess your application.
+If successful, we will issue you an offer letter detailing programme cost and duration.